kiekerjan/mailinabox/README.md

 * Add fail2ban jails for both above mentioned geoipblocking filters
 * Add fail2ban filters for web scanners and badbots
 * Add xapian full text searching to dovecot (from https://github.com/grosjo/fts-xapian)
-* Add rkhunter
+* Add rkhunter for malware scanning
 * Configure domain names for which only www will be hosted
   Edit /etc/miabwwwdomains.conf to configure.
 The box will handle incoming traffic asking for these domain names.
 The DNS entries are entered in an external DNS provider!
 If you want this box to handle the DNS entries, simply add a mail alias. (existing functionality of the vanilla Mail-in-a-Box)
 * Add some munin plugins
-* Update nextcloud to 26.0.3
+* Update nextcloud to 26.0.8
-  And updated apps
+  And updated calendar and contacts apps
 * Add nextcloud notes app
+* Update roundcube to 1.6.5
 * Add roundcube context menu plugin
 * Add roundcube two factor authentication plugin
 * Use shorter TTL values in the DNS server